Slice Data Transfer

 Restrictions

-• You need to compute the size of the horizontal burstLen during slice data movements using the following formula: Number of horizontal slice elements x sizeof(T)/32 bytes.
-The number of horizontal slice elements multiplied by sizeof(T) must be a multiple of 32 bytes.
+• When configuring the horizontal burstLen for slice data transfer, calculate it using the formula: Number of horizontal slice elements × sizeof(T)/32 bytes.
+The product of the number of horizontal slice elements and sizeof(T) must be a multiple of 32 bytes.

-• During slice data movements, the size of the SliceInfo structure array must be the same as that of dimValue and cannot exceed 8.
+• The array size of the SliceInfo structure must match dimValue and must not exceed 8.

-Table 4 Global memory to local memory data paths and supported data types
+Table 4 Specific paths and supported data types of Global Memory -> Local Memory

 Data Types of the Source and Destination Operands (Same)